Take on the world in freestyle skiing! Send your support to Kondo Kondo with "Furisake"!

 That's when

-my image of skiing changed and I switched into athlete mode.
+my image of skiing changed, and my switch flipped into athlete mode.

 From then on, the father and son went to Swan every week, with Kokone enthusiastically doing physical training, and Shin studying nutrition for athletes thoroughly.
 It was his mother who put that knowledge into practice and prepared the meals, managing his nutrition.
 Nutritional expertise is essential for building an athlete's physique.
 This was based on the idea that athletes cannot be developed by children alone, and that the supportive environment provided by parents is also essential

-In addition to Swan, the father and son would go up the mountain every weekend.
+In addition to Swan, the family would also climb mountains every weekend.
 When Shin couldn't go because of work, his mother would coach him instead.
-When he was in the upper grades of elementary school, there were quite a few competitions he could participate in, so the father and son would practice repeatedly, aiming to reach the podium
+By the time he reached the upper grades of elementary school, there were a fair number of competitions he could participate in, so the family would practice together, aiming to reach the podium

 The Hakuba area does not have a place to practice half-pipes with world-class specifications.
 He naturally practiced mainly at places like HAKUBA47, which has a large park, and he naturally acquired the slopestyle technique.
 By increasing his free-running potential on Hakuba's big mountains and skiing freely in the park, Kokoro honed his overall skiing technique